andreaferretti/cello/README.md

 It turns out that strings admit succinct indices, which do not take much more space than the string itself, but allow for `O(k)` substring search, where `k` is the length of the *substring*.
-Usually, this is much shorter, and thi considerably improves search times.
+Usually, this is much shorter, and this considerably improves search times.
 Cello provide such indices and many other related string operations.